drearondov/airborne-cli/docs/source/user-guide.md

 During data processing, there are three main aspects being calculated:

 - Required ACH calculations for a set maximum risk
-- Required ventilation required in the room according to ASHRAE 62.1
+- Required ventilation in the room according to ASHRAE 62.1
 - Variation in risk for different parameters

 ## Results